StarRocks/starrocks/docs/en/administration/Backup_and_restore.md

 After RESTORE, you can check the state of the materialized view using [SHOW MATERIALIZED VIEWS](../sql-reference/sql-statements/data-manipulation/SHOW_MATERIALIZED_VIEW.md).

 - If the materialized view is active, it can be used directly.
-- If the materialized view is inactive, it might because its base tables are not restored.
+- If the materialized view is inactive, it might be because its base tables are not restored.
 After all the base tables are restored, you can use [ALTER MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/ALTER_MATERIALIZED_VIEW.md) to re-activate the materialized view.

 ## Usage notes